pbaser/service-worker-simplified/readme.md

     Service Worker Simplified with an Example
 </h1>
 <p>
-    A simple example of how service lifecycle works and how offline and push notification  works
+    A simple example of how service worker lifecycle works and how offline and push notification  works
 </p>